| ‘When your blood pressure’s

 inspired?
 Or would you find something to sneer at and make yourself feel

+better?
 I remember a contributor to the training course for young GPs that I

 help to run.
 He was showing a video of himself giving trainees mock oral